nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-24-vulnnet_internal.md

 ![screenshot15](../assets/images/vulnnet_internal/screenshot15.png)

 Nice!
-Using `keys *`, we can see there a few keys in the database:
+Using `keys *`, we can see that there are a few keys in the database:

 ![screenshot16](../assets/images/vulnnet_internal/screenshot16.png)